 In other words, ICC has ineffective police power.

-While President Duterte challenges the ICC prosecutor to shoot him rather, it cannot be set aside that there will only be two things in President Duterte’s mind—either to abide by a decision of the ICC or to order the national police and the military to ignore warrant of arrest issued by the ICC and face international retaliation.
+While President Duterte challenges the ICC prosecutor to shoot him rather, it cannot be set aside that there will only be two things: (1) either to abide by a decision of the ICC, (2) or to order the national police and the military to ignore ICC warrant of arrest for Duterte and face international retaliation.

-Notable powerful countries like the United States, China, India, Israel, Egypt, Turkey, Iran, and Russia oppose the Rome Statute, and though some of them signed it but have never ratified it, so far.
+Notable powerful countries like the United States, China, India, Israel, Egypt, Turkey, Iran, and Russia oppose the Rome Statute, and although some of them signed it but have never ratified it, so far.

-Apparently, for President Duterte, the ICC is only wasting its time.
-President Duterte has China on one hand and Russia or India or the United States on the other hand.
+Apparently, the ICC warrant of arrest for Duterte is a fancy imagination after all.
+And highly likely for President Duterte, himself, ICC is only wasting its time, full stop.
+President Duterte has China on one hand and Russia or India and the United States on the other hand.
 Then, why he should worry about international retaliation?

 “Policy Paper on Preliminary Examinations”, 2013.